 When our clients reach 59 ½, our options expand.
 Government regulations allow employees to do an in service withdraw – meaning they can take all or most of the money out their 401K and invest it anywhere while still keeping the existing 401K active.

-- The door is now open for Secure Money Advisors to help you find better more profitable investments for your former 401K funds
+The result: The door is now open for Secure Money Advisors to help you find better more profitable investments for your former 401K funds

 While many financial advisors have standard methods for dealing with 401Ks and how they invest these funds once they are freed up, Secure Money Advisors looks at things from a considerably different but effective perspective not just for 401K funds but most investment portfolios.
 For example: